Rosebeatty/chatapp/README.md

 <br/>

+## In the Project Directory

-In the project directory, start the app with:
+Start the app with:

 ### `docker-compose up`